SkyblockClient/SkyblockClient-REPO/files/guides/skytils.md

 > /skytils setkey [key]

 Sets your API key (will also grab it from /api new).
-> /skytils reloaddata
+> /skytils reload <aliases/data>

-Forces Skytils to re-fetch solutions from the data repository.
+Forces Skytils to re-fetch command aliases or solutions from the data repository.
+> /skytils editlocations

+Opens the location editing GUI.
+> /skytils aliases

+Opens the command alias editing GUI.
 > /skytils griffin refresh

 Forces a refresh for the Griffin burrow waypoints.
+> /skytils fetchur

+Shows the item that Fetchur wants.
 > /reparty (/rp)

 Disbands and sends a party invite to everyone who was in your party for dungeons.